 Follow Us On:

-In 1977, Bhutto accordingly moved Khan from the bank and appointed as the Secretary of Ministry of Defense.
+In 1977, Bhutto accordingly moved Khan from the bank and was appointed as the Secretary of the Ministry of Defense.
 Although an unusual post for a senior economics expert, it proved to be fortuitous in that it brought him into close contact with the senior officers of the Pakistan Armed Forces.

-Ouster of Bhutto was notably a major event in his life.
-The time Bhutto was forcefully being removed under the Fair Play, Khan was preparing to meet with Bhutto to present the valuation report.
-Khan came in initial state of shock when he received a call from Pakistan Army Combatant General Headquarters (GHQ) that Bhutto has been forcefully removed by Chief of Army Staff General Zia-ul-Haq.
+The ouster of Bhutto was notably a major event in his life.
+At the time Bhutto was forcefully being removed under the Fair Play, Khan was preparing to meet with Bhutto to present the valuation report.
+Khan came in an initial state of shock when he received a call from Pakistan Army Combatant General Headquarters (GHQ) that Bhutto has been forcefully removed by Chief of Army Staff General Zia-ul-Haq.
 Therefore, Khan immediately went to meet General Zia-ul-Haq.
 At the meeting with General Zia-ul-Haq and his top military generals, Khan had told General Zia-ul-Haq that this action was going to harm the country, but since it could not be reversed, they should do their best to rescue whatever they could.

-During the General Zia-ul-Haq’s Martial law regime, Ishaq Khan’s titles changed, but he was responsible for all important economic decisions.
+During General Zia-ul-Haq’s Martial law regime, Ishaq Khan’s titles changed, but he was responsible for all important economic decisions.
 Among other things, he supported the Zia government’s efforts to Islamize the economy by changes in the fiscal and banking systems.

 Khan’s presidency was marked by his use of Eighth Amendment reserve powers to check the government.
 While the Prime Minister is the Head of Government, Khan, as President of Pakistan, was able to dismiss the governments of both prime ministers, Benazir Bhutto and Nawaz Sharif on charges of corruption, mismanagement, and nepotism, thereby triggering new elections, which the incumbent parties lost.
 The second dismissal of government exacerbated institutional and political opposition to Khan, leading to his resignation in 1993.

-Despite coming to an arrangement with the PPP government to be re-elected to the presidency after the 1993 elections, he was eventually dropped as a candidate in favour of Farooq Ahmed Khan Leghari.
+Despite coming to an arrangement with the PPP government to be re-elected to the presidency after the 1993 elections, he was eventually dropped as a candidate in favor of Farooq Ahmed Khan Leghari.
 He subsequently retired from politics and avoided contact with the international and national media.
 He died on 27 October 2006 after a bout of pneumonia.